godoyva/Unconflow-PINN/README.md

 The script "ANN1_evaluation.m" offers both quantitative and visual comparisons of the piezometric head between the network predictions and the MODFLOW predictions calculated at the center points of the active discretization cells in the numerical model.
 Contour maps, along with the discrepancies, are presented.

 Once the proper functioning of ANN1 has been verified, we need to validate the ability of the two networks to work together and accurately estimate the position of the phreatic surface and the piezometric head below it.
 The script "PINN_vs_NumericalModel" generates piezometric head maps at the specified times using both the MODFLOW simulation and the PINN prediction.
 It is important to note that the MODFLOW maps are generated using a pixel-based discretization method, while the PINN maps are constructed with a denser discretization, that the user can define (in this script discr=200).

+# Do you have any question?
+Feel free to contact us at this email address: daniele.secci@unipr.it